IrinaYurievna/Maven/README.md

         </repository>
 </repositories>
 ```
-Add plugin to your plugins in your pom.xlm file:
+Add the plugin to your plugins in your pom.xlm file:
 ```
 <plugins>
 ...